peteroupc/MailLib/docs/PeterO.Mail.Message.md

         System.Collections.Generic.IList messages,
         System.Collections.Generic.IList languages);

-Generates a multilingual message (see RFC 8255) from a list of messages and a list of language strings.
+Generates a multilingual message (see RFC 8255) from a list of messages nd a list of language strings.

 <b>Parameters:</b>

- * <i>messages</i>: A list of messages forming the parts of the multilingual message object.
-Each message should have the same content, but be in a different language.
-Each message must have a From header field and use the same email address in that field as the other messages.
-The messages should be ordered in descending preference of language.
+ * <i>messages</i>: A list of messages forming the parts of the multilingual message object. ach message should have the same content, but be in a different language. ach message must have a From header field and use the same email address n that field as the other messages.
+The messages should be ordered in escending preference of language.

- * <i>languages</i>: A list of language strings corresponding to the messages given in the "messages" parameter.
-A language string at a given index corresponds to the message at the same index.
-Each language string must follow the syntax of the Content-Language header field (see LanguageTags.GetLanguageList).
+ * <i>languages</i>: A list of language strings corresponding to the messages given in the messages" parameter.
+A language string at a given index corresponds to he message at the same index.
+Each language string must follow the syntax f the Content-Language header field (see LanguageTags.GetLanguageList).

 <b>Return Value:</b>

 A Message object with the content type "multipart/multilingual".
-It will begin with an explanatory body part and be followed by the messages given in the "messages" parameter in the order given.
+It will egin with an explanatory body part and be followed by the messages given n the "messages" parameter in the order given.

 <b>Exceptions:</b>